Bobi Wine: Humanitarian work

-Wine has supported several practical projects to improve conditions for the poor.
+Wine has participated in a number of community and charitable projects focused on public health and social welfare.
 In 2012, he started a campaign to promote more regular cleaning in hospitals, sanitation, garbage management, and hand-washing to prevent disease.
-A YouTube video from September 2012 shows him joining Kampala Lord Mayor Erias Lukwago in cleaning up Kamwookya, the slum neighborhood where Wine grew up.
+A YouTube video from September 2012 shows him joining Kampala Lord Mayor Erias Lukwago in cleaning up Kamwookya, the slum neighbourhood where Wine grew up.
 The same year, he also donated funds to build pit latrines and construct a drainage channel in Kisenyi II, a Kampala slum that the New Vision described as being "characterized by filth, crowded shanty structures, poor sanitation and lack of basic social facilities."
 Wine explained that he embarked on the project "because these are my people, and no matter where I go, this will always be home."

 He has also campaigned for malaria prevention, with donations to Nakasongola Health Centre, and references to the disease in his songs.

 In August 2013, Wine visited the Bundibugyo Refugee Camp in Bundibugyo District, along with representatives from Save the Children, UNHCR, and the Red Cross, to deliver funds and supplies.
 The following month, he was named as a parenting ambassador by Twaweza, an NGO that focuses on education and citizen engagement in East Africa; his message in this partnership was to promote responsible parenting among his Ugandan fans.
 In an interview about the project, he said that "education is what will ultimately change the course of our country and as an artist and a father, I believe we can all make a difference in our children's learning."

 In 2014, Wine was named as an ambassador for Save the Children's EVERY ONE campaign, joining a team of 14 Ugandan artists who recorded a special song and video about maternal and child health.
 Other leading artists in the video included Jose Chameleone, and Radio and Weasel, who made up the Goodlyfe Crew.
 Wine and his wife Barbara travelled to hospitals throughout Uganda, including Nakaseke Hospital, meeting with midwives and health workers to popularize the campaign.
-Save the Children also took him to other regions for the campaign, including Nyumanzi Refugee Settlement in northwestern Uganda for South Sudanese people.
-Currently, Bobi Wine is the Patron of a girls and teen mothers empowerment Non-Government Organization called Caring Hearts Uganda, founded by his wife Barbie Kyagulanyi.
+Save the Children also took him to other regions for the campaign, including Nyumanzi Refugee Settlement in north-western Uganda for South Sudanese people.
+Currently, Wine is the patron of a girls' and teen mothers' empowerment non-government organization called Caring Hearts Uganda, founded by his wife Barbie Kyagulanyi.

 Wine was scheduled to perform a show in Dubai, United Arab Emirates on 8 October 2022, and the proceeds from the show were going to be used to repatriate Ugandans stranded in the United Arab Emirates.
-However, the show was canceled by the United Arab Emirates government on unknown grounds and upon arrival in Dubai, Wine was detained at the airport for ten hours.
+However, the show was cancelled by the United Arab Emirates government on unknown grounds and upon arrival in Dubai, Wine was detained at the airport for ten hours.
 He was later released and he spoke to his supporters.